Master of Science in Clinical Rehabilitation and Mental Health Counseling

 (PPS) and Licensed Professional Clinical Counselor (LPCC) credentials.

-For further information on our Rehabilitation Counseling Program visit our website at http://www.fresnostate.edu/kremen/rcp/.
+For further information on our Clinical Rehabilitation and Mental Health Counseling Program visit our website at http://www.fresnostate.edu/kremen/rcp/.